 Happily in love you step down the decaying corpse, through the wound, now small like a maggot, over woolen kidney and bowel.
 Such is the happiness which made this rabbit – I love the rabbit the rabbit loves me."

-(You know, in case you were in the process of planning a hiking trip to Piedmont – more on that in a minute)
+(You know, in case you were in the process of planning a hiking trip to Piedmont – or an eating trip there.)

 Can You See Pinky from Google Earth?

-While I don't have access to my own personal space craft in order to confirm or deny this, what I can say is that the bunny (or at least, the significantly decayed shell of the bunny) is visible from a Google Maps screenshot I just took, which you can see attached to this post, although a pesky "Colletto Fava" label, which denotes the hillside itself, covers up most of the carnage.
+While you probably don't have access to your own personal spacecraft in order to confirm or deny this, you can clearly see that the bunny (or at least, the significantly decayed shell of the bunny atop Colletto Fava) is visible from Google Maps, a screenshot of which you can see attached to this post, although a pesky "Colletto Fava" label, which denotes the hillside itself, covers up most of the carnage.

 How to Visit Italy's Huge Stuff Rabbit